SurajSatheesan/SurajSatheesan.github.io/_posts/2018-12-02-financial-article.md

 ---

 ### Introduction
-This was my first data science project working with a client.
-The client is a company that specialises in financial products comparison like home loans, credit cards, superannuation etc.  To spread awareness of the various products managed by them, they place the products on websites that show mostly articles like new, blogs etc.
+This was a data science project working with a client.
+The client is a company that specialises in financial products comparison like home loans, credit cards, superannuation etc.  To spread awareness of the various products managed by them, they place the products on websites that show mostly articles like news, blogs etc.

 My objective here was to develop a model that will be able to read an article to automatically label which financial product was the closest to place near/next to a article.